Most people who start a white label chatbot business do it backward.

 This guide shows you exactly how to start a white-label chatbot business the right way.

-A white label chatbot business means you license AI chatbot technology, rebrand it under your own name, and sell it to clients as your own product.
+A white label chatbot business licenses AI chatbot technology, rebrands it under your own name, and sells it to clients as your own product.
 Your clients see your domain, your logo, and your portal.
-The vendor stays invisible.
+The vendor stays invisible, handling hosting and updates while you own the relationship and the revenue.

 To better understand what is a white label chatbot, think of it as the underlying technology that enables businesses to offer AI chatbot solutions under their own brand without building the platform from scratch.